saleid2/ConUHacks-II/README.md

 ## What it does
 The bot listens for a hashtag and answers user questions using Azure and Yellow Pages' Places API.
-If it finds a related business within the Places API, it will answer with the business name, the URL to find the address (and much more) and even the business hours if they're set.
+If it finds a related business within the Places API, it will answer with the business name, the URL to find the address (and much more) and even the business hours, when they are available.

 ## How we built it
 We divided the tasks into two groups; the main infrastructure and the yellow pages API.